ADRSH99/faiss-b25-hybridRAG-engine/README.md

-# README — Hybrid RAG System with BM25, FAISS, MiniLM, and Cross-Encoder Reranking
+# Hybrid RAG System with BM25, FAISS, MiniLM, and Cross-Encoder Reranking

 This repository implements a complete hybrid Retrieval-Augmented Generation (RAG) system over a Wikipedia Music dump.
 The pipeline integrates: